KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

       - Terraform must not use the default OS users to perform actions.
       - Specific fields in Terraform must not be left empty.
       - Every VM must have a description field explaining its purpose.
-  PaC will something that will be implemented at a later phase of the project, after the IaC phase is at a mature state.
+  PaC is something that will be implemented at a later phase of the project, after the IaC phase is at a mature state.
 - **Detection as Code (DaC)**: [DaC](https://www.legitsecurity.com/aspm-knowledge-base/detection-as-code) enables the writing, maintenance, and automation of the threat detection logic as if it were software code, making security a built-in part of the development pipeline.
 Similar to PaC, DaC will start being implemented at a later phase of the project.

 ## Tech stack